 - Unregistered charity shops where it is unclear who benefits from the money raised by the shop

-- Clothes collectors giving the impression that they are supporting a charitable cause
+- Clothes collectors give the impression that they are supporting a charitable cause

 - Clothing banks where it is unclear how much of the money raised is being donated to the charity partner